emarsden/dash-mpd-cli/doc/src/muxing.md

 - `concerto.mp4` for the first period
 - `concerto-p2.mp4` for the second period
-- `concerto-p3.mp4` foor the third period
+- `concerto-p3.mp4` for the third period

 If the `--no-period-concatenation` commandline option is not used, and the media in the different periods is compatible (same video resolution, codecs, framerate and so on), then dash-mpd-cli will